-Students complete supervised practicum at their professional employment sites or through practicum placement.
+Students complete 700 hours of supervised practicum at their professional employment sites or through practicum placement.

-All instructors are highly qualified and hold a Ph.D., Ed.D., CALT-QI (Certified Academic Language Therapist – Qualified Instructor), or combinations of these credentials, and therefore are experts in dyslexia.
-In addition, they hold credentials in literacy, communication disorders, learning disabilities, related disorders, elementary education, special education, and educational administration.
+Program instructors are highly qualified and hold a Ph.D., Ed.D., CALT-QI (Certified Academic Language Therapist – Qualified Instructor), or combinations of these credentials.
+Specializing in dyslexia, they also hold credentials in literacy, communication disorders, learning disabilities, related disorders, elementary education, special education and school administration.

 Professional Licensure Disclosure

-For questions regarding this program, please contact Noal Cochran at Noal.CochranFREEMississippi
+For questions regarding this program, please contact Dr. Noal Cochran at Noal.CochranFREEMississippi

 |Dyslexia Therapy Education MEd||Hattiesburg Hybrid|